 Diversity and inclusion in project teams

 Are you a project manager leading a team on a project?
 Have you thought of the diversity of your team and how to include them in the decision making?
+Diversity is often not covered in any typical project management course.
 We explain in this article the meaning of diversity and inclusion, how it all started, the benefits of it and features from guests who are in the field.

 What is diversity and inclusion?

 You’ve likely heard these two words together before in talks, workshops or even on the news.
 It may be obvious to you that diversity means people from different backgrounds, and inclusion means including people to be part of something.
 But have you thought of it as a concept in the context of teams, management and organisational culture?

 Diversity is about recognising difference and acknowledging the benefit of having a range of perspectives in decision-making.
 Inclusion is where difference is seen as a benefit, and where perspectives and differences are shared, leading to better decisions.

 Differences mentioned here are the human characteristics of race, religion and belief, gender and sexual orientation, gender reassignment, age, disability, marriage and civil partnership, pregnancy and maternity, and social status.
 Perspectives are influenced by these differences in addition to personal experience, values and principles, and professional expertise.

 If these human differences and perspectives are all included onto your colour palette in equal amounts, you will be able to create an image that will resonate to a wider spectrum of people, relatable products or services, and eventually success.